MicrosoftDocs/Devices-docs/surface/microsoft-surface-brightness-control.md

 ---
 title: Surface Brightness Control
-description: This topic describes how you can use the Surface Brightness Control app to manage display brightness in point-of-sale and kiosk scenarios. ms.prod: surface
+description: This article describes how you can use the Surface Brightness Control app to manage display brightness in point-of-sale and kiosk scenarios. ms.prod: surface
 author: coveminer
 ms.author: hachidan